ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 # Inovelli LED Manager

-This node allows you to easily set the appropriate color and brightness values for Red & Black series switches when they're on or off.
+This node allows you to set the color and brightness of the LED strip (not for notifications) on Inovelli Black and Red switches without looking up values manually.

 ![image](https://user-images.githubusercontent.com/43426700/114769932-78772f80-9d30-11eb-86be-106dc2de4383.png)